python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 ``License-Expression`` field, presumably with a warning.
-However, this could easily lead to inconsistent, and at the very least duplicative license metadata in no less than *three* different fields, which is squarely contrary to the goals of this PEP of making the licensing story simpler and unambiguous.
+However, this could easily lead to inconsistent, and at the very least duplicative license metadata in no less than *three* different fields, which is squarely contrary to the goals of PEP 639 of making the licensing story simpler and unambiguous.
 Therefore, and in concert with clear community consensus otherwise, this idea was soundly rejected.